 They both grab me and we wrestle on the lawn.
 I try to fight back, but Michael holds me down and John gives me a pink belly.
-I’m able to tickle John with a free arm.
+I am able to tickle John with a free arm.
 He goes into spasms trying to get away.
-Then John and I attack Michael, who gives in too easily and lets us tickle him, except he isn’t ticklish.
+Then John and I attack Michael, who gives in too easily and lets us tickle him, except he is not ticklish.
 Max is running around barking, unsure who to protect.
 Michael’s sisters run out to see what the commotion is all about.
 John keeps smiling at them until Michael grabs him and we run away.
 I forgot about Max’s leash.
 John gives it to me.

 “We need to get dog tags for Max,” he decides.

 “Pushy little bugger, ain’t he,” Michael decides.

 When we get to Robby’s, it’s more than chaotic.
 Michael eggs Max into chasing Robby’s cat, Rocky.
 They tear through the house until the witch comes out of her lair.
 The cat swipes Max on the nose.
 He howls and runs behind me.
 We all run out of the house.
 Everyone including Robby walks Max to Michael’s.